A Sense of the Whole

 —Tania James, author of The Tusk That Did the Damage and Aerogrammes

 These are masterful short stories.
 Their wisdom, warmth, and beauty overwhelmed me.
 This is among the strongest and most artful collections I've read in some time.

 —Elizabeth McKenzie, author of The Portable Veblen and MacGregor Tells the World

 ABOUT THE AUTHOR

-Siamak Vossoughi was born in Tehran, Iran and currently lives in San Francisco.
+Siamak Vossoughi was born in Tehran, Iran and currently lives in Seattle.
 His first story collection, Better Than War, received the 2014 Flannery O’Connor Award for Short Fiction.
 His stories have appeared in Glimmer Train, Kenyon Review, The Missouri Review, and The Rumpus, among other places.

 $18.00 Regular Price